realFranco/Bots-Actions/README.rst

 1. Bootstrap

-2. Node.js
+2. Flask Microframework (python)

 3. DynamoDB

-Allowed on s3 buckets and using a subdomain, **botactions** from the website **systemagency.com** creating the route botactions.systemagency.com.
 The finally of this "internal" web-page is for inform to the users of the bot, what are the activities related over the using it.

 ======================
-Public Endpoints
+Public Subdomain
 ======================

-**/motheragencies**: List of all of the mother agencies where the Scouting bot (v1 & v2) has access
+**botactions.systemagency.com**: List of all of the mother agencies where the Scouting bot (v1 & v2) has access

 ================================
 Instructions for Run the server